sxzz/tsdown/README.md

 npx tsdown migrate
 ```

 Please make sure to commit your changes before migrating.
+For more details, see the [Migration Guide](https://tsdown.dev/guide/migrate-from-tsup).

 ## Credits